RMS Lusitania: Argonaut expedition, 1935

-In 1935 a Glasgow-based expedition was launched to try and find the wreck of Lusitania.
+In 1935 a Glasgow-based expedition was launched to try to find the wreck of Lusitania.
 The Argonaut Corporation Ltd was founded and the salvage ship Orphir used to search for the ship.
 After three months of searching the wreck was discovered on 6 October 1935.
 Diver Jim Jarrett wore a Tritonia diving suit to explore the wreck at a depth of 93 metres.